 sandpaper, but I like the results of Soft Scrub better.

-down.
+it down.
 It will soften rubber unacceptably when exposed to it

-for

-long term.
-A little exposure, however, can add a little flexibility and
+for the long term.
+A little exposure, however, can add a little

-Avoid skin and eye contact.
+eye contact.
 Allow several hours of drying after this procedure,

-because at first the platen exterior will be too
+because at first the platen exterior will be too soft and should

 - Use one or two sheets of backing paper for cushioning if your